yasirkula/UnityBezierSolution/.github/README.md

 - **Auto construct the spline**

 If you don't want to position all the control points manually, but rather generate a nice-looking "continuous" spline that goes through the end points you have created, you can call either **AutoConstructSpline()** or **AutoConstructSpline2()**.
 These methods are implementations of some algorithms found on the internet (and credited in the source code).
-There is a third algorithm (*AutoConstructSpline3()*) which is not implemented, but feel free to implement it yourself!

 ![auto-construct](Images/4.png)